KlausBlum/OLy-resources/pages/File formats.md

 There is no installation, you just unpack its contents to a location of your choice (for example `C:\Portable\`).

+Back to the Config dialogue:
 In the first edit field, specify the complete path to the executable file, wrapped in quotation marks (for example `"C:\Portable\poppler-0.68.0\bin\pdftocairo.exe"`.
 The checkbox should not be activated, the second edit field must be empty.

 <img src="https://raw.githubusercontent.com/KlausBlum/OLy-resources/master/images/pdf2svg-windows-01.png">

-As above, OLy inserts the PDF file name including path.
+As above, OLy inserts the PDF file name including its path.
 In my case ("Klaus" is my user name) the resulting command line is:

 `"C:\Portable\poppler-0.68.0\bin\pdftocairo.exe" -svg "C:\Users\Klaus\AppData\Local\Temp\OOoLilyPond.pdf"`